abapPM/ABAP-Strust/README.md

 ### Update Certificates

-Run program `Z_STRUST_UPDATER` and optionally enter domains for which you want to update the certificates to ABAP Trust Management:
+Run program `/APMG/STRUST_UPDATER` and optionally enter domains for which you want to update the certificates to ABAP Trust Management:

 ![Updater Selection-Screen](https://github.com/abapPM/ABAP-Strust/raw/main/img/updater-1.png)